-This is where a 50-watt solar panel comes into play, as it’s ideal for both solar and outdoor enthusiasts looking to bring a piece of solar technology with them anywhere they go.
+This is where a 50 watt solar panel comes into play, as it’s ideal for both solar and outdoor enthusiasts looking to bring power with them anywhere they go.

-A 50-watt solar panel is one of the smaller kinds of panels available on the market.
-It can still generate enough energy to run certain appliances and devices.
+A 50 watt solar panel is one of the smaller solar panels available on the market, but it can still power enough energy to run certain appliances and devices.

 Due to its size, a 50W panel is ideal for charging batteries and smaller USB devices like a fan, if the panel has a USB port built-in.

 A USB port allows the panel to charge other small electronics, too, such as smartphones.
 This is nifty when you’re out camping for the weekend and need your smartphone in case of an emergency.

 The panel won’t be able to directly run an appliance unless the appliance has a rechargeable battery built into it.